JunoLab/Weave.jl/doc/src/index.md

 **Current features**

-* Markdown, script of Noweb syntax for input documents.
+* Markdown, script of Noweb syntax for input documents
-* Publish markdown directly to html and pdf using Julia or Pandoc markdown.
+* Publish markdown directly to html and pdf using Julia or Pandoc markdown
-* Execute code as terminal or "script" chunks.
+* Execute code as terminal or "script" chunks
 * Capture Plots.jl or  Gadfly.jl figures
 * Supports LaTex, Pandoc, Github markdown, MultiMarkdown, Asciidoc and reStructuredText output
 * Simple caching of results